 Community solar is an enticing option for those looking to take advantage of solar energy without installing a system on their own property.
+This unique type of solar project has a large central solar power plant whose energy can be shared potentially by thousands of people with either subscription or ownership plans.
+This flexible and consumer-friendly solar project plan is perfect for those who don’t want to install solar panels on their property, and especially those who want to reduce both their carbon footprint and their electricity bill.
 As with any energy choice, there are pros and cons to participating in a community solar program.
 In this article, we’ll dive into some of the primary benefits and potential downsides of community solar, as well as explaining how best to keep them in mind as you compare your options.

 Pros of community solar